alex-shpak/hugo-book/README.md

 * Designed to not interfere with other layouts
 * Zero initial configuration

 ## Requirements
 * Hugo 0.43 or higher
 * Hugo extended version, read more [here](https://gohugo.io/news/0.43-relnotes/)

 ## Installation
-Navigate to your hugo website root and run:
+Navigate to your hugo project root and run:
 ```
 git submodule add https://github.com/alex-shpak/hugo-book themes/book
 ```